The Initial Value Problem for Singular SPDEs via Rough Paths: Set-up and overview of our strategy

 \item \textit{(Monotonicity of the $L^{\infty}$-norm in terms of the convolution scale)} For a distribution $u$ and $T\geq t >0$ it holds that

 where we have used \eqref{semigroup}, Young's inequality for convolutions, and \eqref{scaling}. \end{itemize}

-While Definition \ref{negative_norm} gives the standard notion that we use for the $C^{\alpha-2}$-norm, we often also need an equivalent formulation, which is developed in Lemma \ref{equivnorm} below and relies on convolution with $\psi_T$ at scales $T \leq 1$. \begin{lemma}[Equivalent $C^{\alpha -2}$- norm] Let $\alpha \in (0,1)$, then a distribution $f$ on $\mathbb{R}^2$ satisfies
+While Definition \ref{negative_norm} gives the standard notion that we use for the $C^{\alpha-2}$-norm, we often also need an equivalent formulation, which is developed in Lemma \ref{equivnorm} below and relies on convolution with $\psi_T$ at scales $T \leq 1$. \begin{lemma}[Equivalent $C^{\alpha -2}$-norm] Let $\alpha \in (0,1)$, then a distribution $f$ on $\mathbb{R}^2$ satisfies

-\end{lemma} This lemma is an analogue of Lemma A.1 in \cite{OW}.
-In our situation, we cannot directly use their method of proof due to the loss of periodicity in the $x_2$-direction.
-Instead, we adapt a more general argument from a work by Ignat and Otto \cite{IO}.
-We use the notation
+\end{lemma} This lemma is an analogue of \cite[Lemma A.1]{OW}, the proof of which is not immediately adaptable to our setting due to the loss of periodicity in the $x_2$-direction.
+Instead, one can adapt an argument from a work by Ignat and Otto \cite{IO} --the proof of Lemma \ref{equivnorm} is contained in Section \ref{section:equivnorm}.